IBM/ansible-for-i-sap/docs/docsite/rst/stop_sap.rst

 Role stop_sap
 =============

-The role stop_sap is used to stop one or multiple SAP instances, either for a given SAP system ID (tag ``-t sap_stop_instance``) or for all SAP systems that are configured in file /usr/sap/sapservices (tag ``-t sap_stop_all_instances``).
+The role stop_sap is used to stop one or multiple SAP instances, either for a given SAP system ID (tag ``-t sap_stop_instances``) or for all SAP systems that are configured in file /usr/sap/sapservices (tag ``-t sap_stop_all_systems``).
 If a requested SAP instance is already inactive, the request will be ignored and no error message will be sent.
 The role stop_sap is using the sapcontrol command of the SAP Host Agent as suggested in `SAP Note 1763593 <https://launchpad.support.sap.com/#/notes/1763593>`_.
 It requires that the SAP start services for the selected instances are active.
 By default, the SAP start services are started automatically when the subsystem QUSRWRK is started.
 If the SAP start services are not active, they can be started by using this role with the tag ``-t sap_start_services``.

-If the role stop_sap is used with tag ``-t sap_stop_instance``, it needs the SAP system ID as input in variable ``stopsap_input_sap_sid``.
+If the role stop_sap is used with tag ``-t sap_stop_instances``, it needs the SAP system ID as input in variable ``stopsap_input_sap_sid``.
 An SAP instance number can be provided optionally in variable ``stopsap_input_sap_instance_nr``.
 If an instance number is provided, only this instance is stopped.
 If no instance number is provided, stop_sap will stop all configured instances for the given SID, also on remote servers in a distributed landscape.
 It is recommended that the role stop_sap is executed on the logical partition or server that hosts the central services instance (ASCS, SCS), the primary application server instance, or the central instance.

-If the role stop_sap is used with tag ``-t sap_stop_all_instances``, the values in the variables ``stopsap_input_sap_sid`` and ``stopsap_input_sap_instance_nr`` are ignored.
+If the role stop_sap is used with tag ``-t sap_stop_all_systems``, the values in the variables ``stopsap_input_sap_sid`` and ``stopsap_input_sap_instance_nr`` are ignored.
 Instead, all SAP systems that are configured in file /usr/sap/sapservices will be stopped with all their instances.

 If the role stop_sap is used with tag ``-t sap_stop_services``, you can specify a SAP system ID in variable ``stopsap_input_sap_sid`` or the special value ``"*"``.
 If you specify ``"*"``, SAP start services will be stopped for all SAP systems that are configured in /usr/sap/sapservices.